hyperspy/hyperspy/doc/user_guide/io.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 - ``compressor``: `Numcodecs codec <https://numcodecs.readthedocs.io/en/stable/index.html?>`_,
-  a compresssor can be passed to the save function to compress the data efficiently.
+  a compressor can be passed to the save function to compress the data efficiently.
 The default is to call a Blosc compressor object.

     .. code-block:: python